Pruitt–Igoe: Decline

 By 1958, just four years after the opening of the project, deteriorating conditions were already evident.
 Elevator breakdowns and vandalism were cited as major problems—Yamasaki later lamented that he "never thought people were that destructive".
 Ventilation was poor during St. Louis's hot and humid summers.
 Meanwhile, the St. Louis Housing Authority was in the midst of a decades-long problem with inefficient and costly maintenance of its buildings, partly attributed to the power of labor unions.
 The stairwells and corridors attracted muggers, a situation exacerbated by the skip-stop elevators.
 Its location in "a sea of decaying and abandoned buildings" and limited access to shopping and recreation (ground-floor businesses had been eliminated from the design to save money, and the complex had no public mailbox) contributed to its problems.
-The huge, 11-story buildings of the development were reportedly a magnet for criminals and vagrants from the surrounding low-rise slums; a 1959 audit reported that most of the vandalism was done by transients rather than residents, and a 1967 report similarly found that a "relatively large proportion" of crimes were committed by outsiders.
+The huge, 11-story buildings of the development were reportedly a magnet for criminals and vagrants from the surrounding low-rise slums; a 1959 audit reported that most of the vandalism was committed by transients rather than residents, and a 1967 report similarly found that a "relatively large proportion" of crimes were committed by outsiders.
 Large criminal gangs were not common in the project.

 The Recession of 1958 led to increased crime, vacancy, and rent delinquency in the development, which cut into the housing authority's revenue.
-In response, the authority reduced maintenance by 10 percent, and the reduction in maintenance coupled with a grand jury report that criticized crime levels in Pruitt–Igoe caused a significant drop in applications to the development.
+In response, the authority reduced maintenance by 10%, and the reduction in maintenance coupled with a grand jury report that criticized crime levels in Pruitt–Igoe caused a significant drop in applications to the development.
 Increasing vacancy rates set off a feedback loop where the loss of revenue from rent forced the housing authority to curtail maintenance, further reducing the project's desirability.
-Occupancy at both Pruitt and Igoe peaked in the first years, at 95 and 86 percent, respectively.
-In the 1960s, Pruitt remained about 75 percent full and Igoe 65 percent.
-In 1969, those numbers fell to 57.1 percent and 48.9 percent; at one point the vacancy rate was higher than any other public housing complex in the country.
-The annual turn-over rate was 20 percent.
+Occupancy at both Pruitt and Igoe peaked in the first years, at 95% and 86% respectively.
+In the 1960s, Pruitt remained about 75% full and Igoe 65%.
+In 1969, those numbers fell to 57.1% and 48.9%.
+At one point the vacancy rate was higher than any other public housing complex in the country.
+The annual turn-over rate was 20%.